akeneo/pim-helpcenter/content/md/franklin-insights/franklin-insights-mappings.md

 - attribute code = Franklin attribute code
 - attribute label for English locale(s) = Franklin attribute code
 - attribute group = Franklin (new default attribute group)
-- set as localizable, scopable not required
+- not required for the family
 :::

 ### Suggest attribute attachment to a family